 Services provided by a company director whose remuneration is received in the normal course of his or her management, administration or control functions is also outside the scope of VAT.

 Transfers of a going concern, whether for valuable consideration or free of charge are not considered to be supplies of goods.
-For more information, see Section 13.1.
+For more information, see [13.1]Section 13.1[end].

 Gifts of low value, samples or specimens made for the needs of a company are not treated as deliveries under Article 357 of the VAT Code.